 The Caribbean is second only to Sub-Saharan Africa as the region of the world most affected by HIV/AIDS.
 Outside of the DR, HIV transmission is primarily sexually transmitted.
 In a region that is highly homophobic, governments minimise the impact of male on male HIV transmission and continue to erroneously attribute the built of the HIV infections to “unprotected heterosexual intercourse“.
 There have been repeated calls to update the official position regarding the disaggregation of infections by behaviours but to date this has not been achieved, largely due to politics and ideology.

-Injecting drug use remains rare in the region, with the exception of Puerto Rico, which has an estimated 29,130 IDUs and an HIV prevalence of 12.90 per cent amongst IDU’s, and the Dominican Republic, where injecting is prevalent but goes unrecorded in statistical data.
-Injecting drug use is the most common cause of HIV transmission in PR, with an HIV incidence rate twice that of the USA.
+Injecting drug use is the most common cause of HIV transmission in Puerto Rico.
 There is growing evidence that the sexual transmission of HIV in the region is linked with crack cocaine use.
 In a 2007 study conducted by CDARI in St Lucia, high levels of HIV were found in the crack using population as compared to the non-crack using control group.
 The HIV epidemic in the non-IDU crack smoking population is fuelled by high numbers of sex partners, unprotected sex and the immuno-depressive impact of cocaine on the system.

 Although the region has HIV and drug policies, these continue to be administered separately rather than following an integrated approach.
 While National AIDS programmes are relatively progressive in their work with key populations, national drug councils are abstinence based, high threshold, 'just say no' programmes that reject harm reduction as encouraging drug use.
 Few countries have given attention and support to the development of harm reduction measures within national policies.
 Puerto Rico is the only Caribbean territory to have functioning Needle and Syringe Programmes (NSPs) with 13 sites based in the capital city San Juan.
 It is also the only country in the region to provide OST, with 6 OST sites, 1 of which is situated in a prison.
 Non-Injecting Drug users are not seen as a vulnerable population for targeted HIV prevention measures.